 In 1904, a visionary headmaster established the Torquay Pupil Teachers Centre with just 170 pupils in borrowed premises.
 Today, that modest institution has evolved into one of Devon's most accomplished selective schools, with over 1,100 students thriving across an impressive 1983-built campus at Shiphay.
 The school's consistent top-15% performance in England (FindMySchool ranking) reflects not just academic excellence but a genuinely ambitious educational culture where every student is expected to discover and develop their individual talents.

 GCSE results demonstrate this clearly.
-In 2024, 47% achieved grades 9-7 at GCSE, placing the school firmly in the national strong tier (top 25%, FindMySchool data).
-A-level results prove equally robust, with 73% securing grades A*-B. Perhaps most tellingly, 53% of the 2024 cohort progressed directly to university, with a further 23% entering employment, suggesting the school genuinely prepares students for diverse futures rather than a singular academic pathway.
+In the 2024-25 / 2025 dataset, 60.7% achieved grades 9-7 at GCSE, placing the school firmly in the national strong tier (top 8% for GCSE academic outcomes, FindMySchool data).
+A-level results prove equally robust, with 70% securing grades A*-B in 2025.
+The published performance data suggests the school remains academically strong across both key stages.

 The most recent Ofsted inspection (September 2021) confirmed Good across all areas, noting that "the school is enthused also with a lively plus open atmosphere that encourages innovation."
 What strikes parents visiting is the genuine sense of order, purpose and community.
 Boys move purposefully between lessons.
 The Cavanna Centenary Hall, opened in 2008 by the Earl of Wessex, houses an active drama and music culture.
 Beyond the architecture lies something rarer: an environment where serious scholarship and genuine pastoral care coexist without tension.